RangoGM/ccna-labs/16 IPv6 RA GUARD (CML FOCUSED)/README.md

 **(R1 E0/0 Interface)**

+>[!TIP]
-**DevOps Insight:** Using separate virtual bridges forces every packet from the Attacker to traverse the Switch's **Data Plane (IOL)**, preventing the host machine from automatically bridging the traffic at the software layer.
+> **DevOps Insight:** Using separate virtual bridges forces every packet from the Attacker to traverse the Switch's **Data Plane (IOL)**, preventing the host machine from automatically bridging the traffic at the software layer.

 ---